MichaelYao88/langbot/README.md

 - `--provider`: LLM provider to use (openai, anthropic)
 - `--vocab_file`: JSON file containing vocabulary words
 - `--num_dialogues`: Number of dialogues to generate
+- `--topic_word`: Specific topic word to use in the dialogue

 ### 3. Generate Audio